Robinhood Options Fees Overview

 On the Close

-Robinhood is a stellar attempt to bring no-fee trading to the derivatives world.
-What worked so well for the company’s flagship product, simplicity and ease of use, has a tough time translating to the complicated world of options.
-Before committing to any brokerage account, it’s important to know exactly what your needs are, and Robinhood is incredibly well-designed for simple transactions.
-After all, the entire platform lives on a mobile device.
+Robinhood is a strong attempt to bring low-cost trading to the derivatives market.
+What worked so well for the company’s core product, simplicity and ease of use, still has a harder time translating fully to the more complex world of options.
+Before opening any brokerage account, it’s important to know exactly what features you need, and Robinhood is especially well designed for simple transactions.
+After all, the platform is built around a mobile-first experience.

 Robinhood Review and Rating